hackingclimate/iden3-docs/source/technology/merkle_tree.rst

 And so on.

-Eventually she'll get up to the top, where she won't be able to tamper with the hash pointer that we've remembered.
+Eventually she'll get to the root.
+If she tries to tamper with the hash pointer here, we'll know because this is the pointer we've remembered.

 [insert image]